 Master in Charge & Head Coach: Mr Isaac Michael

-Soccer is played in the Lent term at Stowe.
-We have a strong fixture list which sees us taking on teams from the Midlands such as Wellingborough, Uppingham, King's Ely, Oakham and Oundle.
-We also play more local teams like Abingdon, St Edward's, Dr Challoner's and Royal Latin.
+Football is offered to the pupils all year round at Stowe with a comprehensive senior fixture list in the Lent term.
+We have a strong fixture list which sees us taking on teams from the Midlands such as Oundle, Uppingham, Bromsgrove and Rugby.
+We also play local teams that includes Abingdon, St Edward's, Bedford Modern and Akeley Wood.
 The season culminates in the annual Stowe vs Old Stoics fixture.

 In water polo we field U14, U16 and Senior boys teams in inter-school matches over the year.
 Water polo fixtures are mainly played in the Lent term, but we also enter the English Schools' Water Polo Championships every year.
 Water Polo is also played at House level and there are various cup events we run during the School year.

 Badminton is played in the Michaelmas term and depending on numbers we can often field two boys' teams and one girls.
 Our coach Sara Sankey (ex-England International) joins us twice a week to put pupils through their paces.
 Sara not only helps the team members to progress, but also assists with identifying talent and bringing younger players through.
 The team plays on average 10 matches throughout the term and Stoics have the opportunity to practice four afternoons a week.
 Junior and Senior Inter-House tournaments are held during the term and are fiercely contested.
 In addition a tournament for the regular team players is held at the end of the term.